devcontainers/devcontainers.github.io/_implementors/templates.md

 ---
 layout: implementors
-title:  "Dev Container Templates reference [proposal]"
+title:  "Dev Container Templates reference"
 shortTitle: "Templates"
 author: Microsoft
-index: 9
+index: 7
 ---

 Development container "Templates" are source files packaged together that encode configuration for a complete development environment.
 A Template can be used in a new or existing project, and a [supporting tool](/supporting) will use the configuration from the Template to build a development container.

 The configuration is placed in a [`.devcontainer.json`](/implementors/json_reference#devcontainerjson) which can also reference other files within the Template.
 Alternatively, `.devcontainer/devcontainer.json` can also be used if the container needs to reference other files, such as a `Dockerfile` or `docker-compose.yml`.
-A Template can also provide additional source files (eg: boilerplate code or a [lifecycle script](/implementors/json_reference/#lifecycle-scripts).
+A Template can also provide additional source files (eg: boilerplate code or a [lifecycle script](/implementors/json_reference/#lifecycle-scripts)).

 Template metadata is captured by a `devcontainer-template.json` file in the root folder of the Template.